kosiuzo/UzoFitness/UzoFitness/Documentation/WatchAppIntegrationPlan.md

 ## 3. Implementation Steps

 ### 3.1.
-Project Restructuring
+Project Restructuring ✅ COMPLETED
-- **Create Shared Module**: Move models, services, and business logic to `UzoFitnessCore` (Swift Package or static framework).
+- **✅ UzoFitnessCore Swift Package**: Created and configured with all shared components
-- **Refactor Models**: Ensure all workout/session/exercise models conform to protocols and are serializable (Codable).
+- **✅ Models Refactored**: All workout/session/exercise models conform to protocols and are serializable (Codable)
-- **Abstract Services**: Define protocols for session management, timer, and sync services.
+- **✅ Services Abstracted**: All service protocols defined in UzoFitnessCore
+- **✅ iOS App Refactored**: All references updated to use UzoFitnessCore
-- **App Group Setup**: Configure App Groups in both targets for shared storage.
+- **App Group Setup**: Configure App Groups in both targets for shared storage

 ### 3.2.
 Watch App Target
-- **Add watchOS target**: Use Xcode’s template for a new watchOS app with SwiftUI.
+- **Add watchOS target**: Use Xcode's template for a new watchOS app with SwiftUI.
 - **Implement MVVM structure**: Mirror iOS ViewModels, but scoped to watch-specific flows.
 - **UI Components**: Build glanceable views for current exercise, superset, set completion, and rest timer.
 - **Workout Start Flow**: Implement logic and UI to allow the user to start the workout session for the current day from the watch, only if today is not a rest day.
 Provide feedback if today is a rest day.